GeorgiCodes/posts/go.md

 	fmt.Sprintf("Prevent Inlining: %d", x)
 }

 ### OUTPUT:
-names address: 0x220822bf28
+names address: 0x220832bf28
-value: 0x220822bf28
+a value: 0x220832bf28
-a address: 0x220822bf20
+a address: 0x220832bf18
 marie
 ```
 In Go, we would say that `a` in function `f1` is a **pointer variable**.

-In Listing 1.5, we can see that the address of `a` is `0x220822bf20` and the value of `a` is the address of `names`, `0x220822bf28`.
+In Listing 1.5, we can see that the address of `a` is `0x220832bf18` and the value of `a` is the address of `names`, `0x220832bf28`.
 When we update the first element of the array to be "marie", we actually update the value that the pointer points to, the `names` array in `main`.

 #### What does the call stack look like now we are using a pointer?
 Below you can see a simplified view of the call stack for the code in Listing 1.5.